Anne Kirsti Karlsen

 The Oslo School of Achitecture and Design (AHO), Master of Arts in Architecture, 2006

-ETSAB, Escola Tècnica Superior d`Arquitectura de Barcelona (exchange student), 2003
+ETSAB, Escola Tècnica Superior d`Arquitectura de Barcelona, 2003

-Recently, she completed the transformation of the protected Karl Johans gate 14 in the center of Oslo, into a new flagship store and national headquarters for H&M as project manager.
+Recently, she completed the transformation of the listed Karl Johans gate 14 in the center of Oslo into a new flagship store and national headquarters for H&M.

 Education